 The existing UI will continue to work, but if you want the new version right away, refresh!

 Some icons did not show properly on Firefox; this has been fixed.
 Just reload the CloudBees DevOptics application in your browser.

 CD platform monitoring with Run Insights

-The Run Insights feature works based on data collected by the CloudBees DevOptics Plugin installed on the corresponding masters.
+The Run Insights feature works based on data collected by the CloudBees DevOptics Plugin installed on the corresponding controllers.
 The plugin sends data to the servers roughly every 15 minutes, which is then aggregated.
 The CloudBees DevOptics UI asks for data from the servers and presents it graphically to the user.

-Now when the the plugin is installed for the first ime, we dynamically link to the Jenkins Metrics plugin to start collecting the data, without requiring a master restart.
+Now when the the plugin is installed for the first ime, we dynamically link to the Jenkins Metrics plugin to start collecting the data, without requiring a controller restart.
 Some older versions of the metrics plugin didn’t interact well with our plugin; the latest plugins improved the situation and in almost all cases does not require a restart.

 In addition, we made several improvements to clearly show the status of the first few minutes using CloudBees DevOptics.